Cancer Coaching-Chronic Myeloid Leukemia

 Reply

-Karl says a couple of years ago
+Karl says 3 years ago

 Hi David, Are you still active as a cancer coach?
 I had some questions.